 The National Federation of the Blind celebrates Meet the Blind Month every October.
-Throughout the month, we conduct a variety of outreach activities that create opportunities for sighted people to meet blind people in their local area.
+Throughout the month, our members conduct a variety of outreach activities in their local communities.
 Many of these activities center on White Cane Awareness Day which is October 15.

 Courtesy Rules of Blindness

 Our sighted friends often ask for advice regarding what they should do or say when meeting a blind person.
 Blind people are ordinary people, so please don't be nervous around us.
 We are also highly capable people, so please don’t grab our arms, our canes, or our guide dogs if we haven't asked you to do so.
 For more tips, we invite you to read our courtesy rules of blindness.

 - The Aurora Colorado Chapter will host a "Reading to Children in Braille" event October 11 at the Tallens Rance Library (23911 E. Arapaho Road) at 10:30 a.m. in the children's library.

 - The Aurora Colorado Chapter will host a fundraiser October 12 at the Rendezvous Restaruant (Heather Gardens, 2888 S. Heather Gardens Way) from 11 a.m. to 2 p.m.

 - The Aurora Colorado Chapter will host "Demonstrations on Braille" October 15 from 10 a.m. to 2 p.m. and October 26 from 10 a.m. to 2 p.m. at the Aurora Central Library (Chambers and Alameda).